|Senator Sheila Kiscaden, Chair||Representative Steve Dehler|

 |Roger Brooks, Deputy Legislative Auditor for Program Evaluation|

-Senator Kiscaden called the meeting to order at 1:05 p.m. in the Whitaker Conference Room, Centennial Office Building.
-She indicated the meeting would be a continuation of the informal working session to look at the role of the Commission and Office of the Legislative Auditor in gaining access to public data held by state agencies, and to look at changing the Commission's topic selection process for program evaluations.
+Senator Kiscaden called the meeting to order at 1:15 p.m. in the Blazing Star Room, Centennial Office Building.
+She indicated the meeting would be an informal working session to look at the role of the Commission and Office of the Legislative Auditor in gaining access to public data held by state agencies, and to look at changing the Commission's topic selection process for program evaluations.

 Senator Sheila Kiscaden, Chair